andrzejewsky/react-storefront-boilerplate/README.md

 React Storefront is a standalone PWA storefront for your eCommerce, possible to connect with any eCommerce backend (through the API).
 BigCommerce is officialy supported. <a href="">Read the full story.</a>

+React Storefront a standalone PWA storefront for your eCommerce websites that works with any eCommerce platform or backend system.

-Crafted with ❤️ by <a href="https://moovweb.com">Moovweb</a> and developed with <a href="https://vuestorefront.io">Vue Storefront</a> team.
+Crafted with ❤️ by <a href="https://www.moovweb.com">Moovweb</a>.
+Developed with <a href="https://divante.com">Divante</a> team and the Community.
+Our goal is to build a vibrant open source community around the project and solid PWA framework React developers will love :)

 ## React Storefront Boilerplate

-This is an example e-shop built on top of [React Storefront](https://github.com/DivanteLtd/react-storefront).
+This is an example e-shop built on top of [React Storefront](https://github.com/react-storefront-community/react-storefront).
 Feel free to use it as a base for your implementation!

 ![Boilerplate screenshot](https://divante.com/github/react-storefront/boilerplate-screenshot.png)